csjoblom/hackforacause-website/README.md

 # deploy new gh-pages to repo (requires ability to push to repo)
 $ npm run deploy

+# if you want to just build and deploy you can do so (saves you some typing)
+$ npm run nickCage

 # At this point the gh-pages branch on your repo should be updated with the newly generated pages.
 ```